 Brown sugar substitutes - Brown sugar substitutes like Swerve Brown Sugar or Sukrin Gold will give your keto caramel syrup a deep golden brown color and extra flavors.
 The grainy texture, however, will still be there after the sauce cools down.
 Also, Sukrin Gold contains malt extract which is not gluten-free and might be a problem for those with gluten sensitivity or coeliac disease.

-Actually, the cooking process of keto caramel is similar to a regular caramel sauce.
+Actually, the cooking process of sugar-free keto caramel sauce is similar to a regular caramel sauce.
 So, let’s begin by melting the sweetener in a medium saucepan over a medium-low heat.
 It won’t caramelize the same way white sugar does, but it will brown and give our caramel a nice golden-brown color.

 When the sweetener has completely melted and become golden-brown, add the butter and cook for 2 minutes, stirring occasionally until fully incorporated.
 If the mixture separates (this can happen if you heat the mixture too much), remove from the heat and whisk vigorously until combined again.
 Return to the heat.